crispinalan/talkcalendar/README.md

 ```
 ./talkcalendar
 ```
 You need to install the Flite speech synthesizer for audio output.
-With Debian, Ubuntu and deriviates use
+With Debian, Ubuntu and derivatives use

 ```
 sudo apt install flite